SCCapstone/EZBag/README.md

 4. While the backend appears to be fully running, ports are not properly mapped when running with `docker-compose run ...` .
 Close the containers with `docker-compose down`.

 ## Usage
 Having completed the inital setup with docker, our project can be started with `docker-compose up`.
 The frontend will be served in development mode at http://localhost:9000, the backend will be served by tomcat on http://localhost:8080/EZBagWebapp, and our mongodb database will be available on port 27017 of localhost.
+Cypress will run behavioral tests once http://localhost:9000 becomes available, and it will exit after either the tests finish or if a test fails.
 When you are finished with the project, these three services should be closed with `docker-compose down`.

 ## Rebuild and Redeploy the Backend:
 If not already deployed, `docker-compose up` will build the backend with maven and deploy it with tomcat.
 If you need to rebuild the backend (say, if you change the source code):